aretecode/Todo/README.md

 Does it compare Input instead of Output if it is a 404?
 > Yes, but in Zend

+Why can't traits be set in Aura.Di config?

 ## @TODO:
 * [ ] AuthorizationService implementation.